- November 15, 2014 - February 15, 2015 - Individual enrollment period

 To see if you qualify now for the small business tax credit, use the IRS 3 Simple Steps Guide or the Health Law Guide for Business' online tax-calculator or contact your tax advisor or accountant.
 Also, view a slide presentation on calculating your tax credits - Maximizing Health Care Dollars for Small Employers (Source: Fraser Tribilcock, David & Dunlap, P.C.)

-How to Take Advantage of the Small Business Health Care Tax Credit (Source: SBA.gov)
+Small Business Health Care Tax Credit for Small Business (Source: IRS.gov)

 - Employee Costs.
 The maximum out-of-pocket costs (copayments and deductibles) are set for 2014 at $6,350 for individuals and $12,700 for families.
-This rate will be adjusted annually.
+For 2015, the rates increase to $6,600 for an individual plan and $13,200 for a family plan.
 The HHS final rule applies maximum out-of-pockets costs to all non-grandfathered health plans.
+See also, Latest Guidance on the Affordable Care Act's Rules for Out-of-Pocket Limits and Preventive Services Requirements (Source: Segal Consulting)

 ►Small Business Requirement for Employee Notification.
-If you fall within the Fair Labor Standards Act (FLSA) regulations, you must provide current employees notification of your intent to provide or not provide coverage by October 1, 2013.
+If you fall within the Fair Labor Standards Act (FLSA) regulations, you must provide new employees notification of your intent to provide or not provide coverage within 14 days of the employee's start date.
 For more information read Small Business Requirement for Employee Notification.
+The ACA does require employers to provide the Employee Notification to all part-time and full-time employees starting October 1, 2013.
+However, at this time, the ACA regulations do not identify specific penalties for failure of notification.
+See EBSA FAQ

 ►Summary of Benefits and Coverage Disclosure (SBC).
 Each employee must be provided a SBC about their plan.
 See example.
 The forms will most likely be generated by your group health insurer, but check with them for clarification.
 For more explanation about SBC, see video produced by Catalistconsulting: Summary of Benefits and Coverage.

 ►90-Day maximum waiting period.
 Beginning January 1, 2014, employees who are eligible for insurance coverage will not wait more than 90 days for coverage, or companies will face fines.
 The IRS issued a Guidance Notice to hold the 90-day waiting period in effect until the end of 2014.
-Updates may be forthcoming.
+Some conditions of employment, such as completing an orientation period or completing up to 1200 hours may qualify as a condition of eligibility, as long as the requirement do not exceed 90 days.

 ►Medical Loss Ratio Rebates.
 Starting in 2012, your insurance company must spend at least 80% of premium dollars on medical care rather than administrative costs.
-If your insurer does not meet this ratio, they are required to provide rebates to you, the policyholder.
+If your insurer does not meet this ratio, they are required to provide rebates to you, the policyholder by August 1, 2014 for 2013 policy year or September 30, 2015 for the 2014 policy year.
 How you treat this rebate depends on many factors and may affect taxable income for you and/or your employees.
 Consult your accountant if you receive a rebate.
-See IRS FAQs.
+See Medical Loss Ratio Rebates - 2014 Update (Source: LeavittGroup)

 ►Nondiscrimination Rules.
 Although the regulations have yet to be written, it is anticipated that the ACA will prohibit discrimination of providing health insurance that favors highly compensated employees.
 The regulations most likely will cover highest paid company officers, shareholders who own more than 10% of stock and individuals within the top 25% paid employees.
 If found to be discriminatory, the fine may be as high as $100 per day per employee discriminated against, until the error is corrected.
 Stay tuned for more details.

 ►Transitional Reinsurance Program Fees.
 Starting in 2014, all employer-sponsored health care plans will be assessed fees for each individual covered under the plan (including spouses and dependents).
 Employers who are self-insured and insurers of group plans are required to pay these fees, assessed at $5.25 a month ($63 for the year).
-Effective rates for 2015 will be $44 per enrollee.
-Rates for 2016 are subject to change.
+Effective rates for 2015 will be $44 per enrollee, assessed at $3.67 a month per enrollee.
 Look for these fees to be added to your insurance costs.

 ►Patient-Centered Outcomes Research Institute (PCORI) fees.
 PCORI is a nonprofit center established in the ACA that will promote the use of evidence-based medicine and practices.
 To fund PCORI, the ACA imposes a fee on health insurers and employer self-funded plans.
-The fee will be $1 per average plan participants for the first year after September 30, 2012 and $2 per participant in succeeding years, due July 31st of each year, filed under IRS Form 720.
+The fee will be $2 per covered life for policies ending prior to October 1, 2014 (payable July 31, 2015 ).
+The PCORI fee for policies ending before October 1, 2015 will be $2.08 per covered life, due July 31st 2016 (IRS Notice 2014-56).
+Payment will be filed under IRS Form 720.
 Look for these fees to be added to your insurance costs.

 ►Wellness Programs.
 Beginning January 1, 2014, the ACA expands the incentives to promote employer wellness programs and encourage healthier workplaces.
 The proposed rules increase the maximum permissible reward under a health-contingent wellness program from 20 percent to 30 percent of the cost of health coverage, and further increase the maximum reward to as much as 50 percent for programs designed to prevent or reduce tobacco use.
-See EBSA Fact Sheet, Final ACA Regulations on Workplace Wellness Programs Released (Source: The Bailey Group) and ACA Updates Nondiscrimination Rules for Wellness Programs (Source: ACAWatch).
+See EBSA Fact Sheet, Final ACA Regulations on Workplace Wellness Programs Released (Source: The Bailey Group) and ACA Updates Nondiscrimination Rules for Wellness Programs (Source: ACAWatch).►Tax Rate Changes.
+Due to ACA regulations, new employee withholding rates were implemented on January 1, 2013.
+If you are unsure about your current withholding rates, check with your accountant, IRS Notice 1036 or IRS Affordable Care Act Tax Provisions.
+A net investment income tax was also implemented in 2013.
+Rates for 2015 are highlighted in article, Income Subject to FICA Payroll Tax Increases in 2015 (Source: SHRM)

 If you currently offer health insurance coverage to your employees, you can choose to stay with your current plan and work with your insurance advisor or broker to meet new ACA guidelines.
 Plans that were placed into service prior to March 23, 2010 are considered grandfathered plans.
 These plans are not subject to many of the ACA law changes.
 Review your existing plan, check with your insurance company, and refer to the article, "What if I have a grandfathered health insurance plan?" for consumer protections your plan must or need not have to qualify as a grandfathered plan.